Promising Peptide Therapies

 Several companies, including Rhythm Pharmaceuticals (Boston, MA), Kalos Therapeutics (San Diego, CA), Aileron Therapeutics (Cambridge, MA), and Bicycle Therapeutics (Cambridge, MA) have emerged as prominent players in the peptide arena.

 Let’s review the differences between the drug classes and explain where peptides fit into the picture.
 Then we’ll take a spectator’s interest in the companies and products leading the charge in peptide therapeutics.

 Easily Confused: Small Molecule vs. Large Molecule vs. Peptide

-Small molecule drugs are chemically synthesized — made by a series of chemical reactions in the lab.
+- Small molecule drugs are chemically synthesized which means made by a series of chemical reactions in the lab.
 They are typically taken as a pill or capsule.
 The pill or capsule dissolves in the gastrointestinal tract and the active ingredient is easily absorbed into the bloodstream via the intestinal wall.
 The molecules that make up these drugs are so tiny they are able to penetrate cell membranes and get inside of cells.